pvanallen/delft-ai-toolkit/docs/conditions.md

 There are several things you need to set for the node receive the data it will evaluate
 * **Robot ID** - The robot you are listening to (e.g. Ding 1)
 * **Virtual or Physical Robot** - Whether the incoming data is from the Physical robot (**Phys**) or the Unity Virtual robot (**Virt**)
-* **Data Source** - The "Incoming Signal Filter" to specify the specific incoming data that the condition will evaluate.
-Set the URL to match the type of input source you want.
-Use the following:
+* **Data Source** - The "Incoming Signal Filter" dropdown is used to specify the specific incoming data that the condition will evaluate.
+The dropdown sets the URL to match the OSC input source you want.
+The following are supported:

 ``` bash
 Speech2Text - from "Phys" (robot) or "Virt" (inside Unity), converting speech to text